bartexsz/love2d-game-maker/README.md

 --Can you beta-test software?

 Neat!
-Simply download the latest release version of the source within the major branch, try it out, and submit an "issue" for anything you notice that's wrong with it!
+Simply download the latest binary release version of the source within the releases tab, try it out, and submit an "issue" for anything you notice that's wrong with it!
 Thanks! :)

 --Do you have anything else you can contribute?